taylorivanoff/chatgpt/README.md

-# Native Website App for Windows, macOS and Linux
+# Native Website Wrapper for Windows, macOS and Linux

 ## Description
 Electron-based desktop application that houses a native wrapper for websites, useful for standalone apps such as ChatGPT, YouTube, Twitch, etc. Configurable in the .env.
 Stores secure cookie locally to remain signed in.